-HMG CoA lyase deficiency is a disorder of ketone synthesis.
-This enzyme is also on the leucine breakdown pathway.
-For most of the time patients are healthy and do not require a special diet.
-However intercurrent infection, fasting, alcohol excess, diarrhoea or vomiting or morning sickness can lead to serious illness with encephalopathy and stroke-like episodes.
+Fructose 1,6-bisphosphatase deficiency is a disorder of gluconeogenesis.
+Most of the time patients are healthy and do not require a special diet.
+Intercurrent infection, prolonged fasting, alcohol excess, diarrhoea or vomiting can lead to serious illness with drowsiness, tachypnoea, marked acidosis and hypoglycaemia.

-Early signs of decompensation may be subtle and non-specific eg lethargy.
 Hypoglycaemia only occurs at a relatively late stage so that blood glucose / BMstix should not be relied on.
 Do not delay treatment just because the blood glucose is not low.
 The aim should always be to intervene whilst the blood glucose is normal.
+Treatment aims to prevent decompensation by giving glucose by mouth or intravenously.
+Bicarbonate is rarely needed to correct acidosis.